David KirkpatrickDr. David C. Kirkpatrick

 David C. Kirkpatrick (Ph.D., University of Edinburgh) serves as vice president and chief of staff at James Madison University, as well as a tenured associate professor in the Department of Philosophy and Religion.
 He also serves as the Secretary to the Board of Visitors.
 Dr. Kirkpatrick has previously served as the Executive Director of the Madison Center for Civic Engagement and the associate department chair of the Department of Philosophy and Religion at JMU.
 He completed his postdoctoral fellowship at Florida State University as the Timothy Gannon Postdoctoral Associate.

-In his role as Vice President and Chief of Staff, Dr. Kirkpatrick oversees university strategic planning, the Madison Center for Civic Engagement, the Office of Planning, Analytics, & Institutional Research (PAIR), and university level engagement efforts, as well as presidential communications.
+In his role as Vice President and Chief of Staff, Dr. Kirkpatrick oversees university strategic planning, presidential communications, the Madison Center for Civic Engagement, the Office of Planning, Analytics, & Institutional Research (PAIR), University Events (which includes Commencement) and university level engagement efforts, including the Government Relations Working Group (federal, state, and local).
 This role includes operational oversight, such as budget review, review and approval of changes to official university policies and procedures, and appointment to and management of university commissions and committees.
 He also coordinates agendas for senior leadership team meetings and retreats.
-As Secretary to the Board of Visitors, Dr. Kirkpatrick serves as JMU’s primary liaison to the board, overseeing board communications and meeting logistics.
+As Secretary to the Board of Visitors, Dr. Kirkpatrick serves as JMU’s primary liaison to the board, overseeing board communications, meeting logistics, and compliance.

 Under Dr. Kirkpatrick’s leadership, the Madison Center for Civic Engagement grew and expanded its reach at JMU and nationally.
 Significant initiatives during his tenure include the development of the Civic Leadership Minor program with all eight academic colleges at JMU, a university-wide deliberative dialogue program that reaches every incoming first year and transfer student (~5,000), becoming an institutional partner for and hosting the Institute of Civic Studies and Learning for Democracy (ICSLD), record fundraising, the influential speaker series Common Good in the Commonwealth, and an innovative construction project to feature a living learning community and a new home for the center offices.
 The Madison Center also became the institutional home of the leading academic journal for civic studies, The Good Society, in partnership with Penn State University Press.
 Additional partnerships include the Next Gen Service Corps, and the Institute for Citizens and Scholars, among many others.